thaumatichthys/innotion-pll-board/README.md

 ## ⚠️ Notes / Limitations
 - The Innotion YSGM556006 is a very low cost ($1.5/ea) VCO, and has poor performance.
 This board was an attempt to test the feasibility of its use in a PLL.
 - This test board is **not** a finalized RF product — it’s meant for bench characterization.
-- Ensure your RF chain and measurement equipment can safely handle 5–6 GHz.
+- Ensure your RF chain and measurement equipment can safely handle 5–6 GHz at around 0 dBm.

-## 📁 Repo Structure